panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 Now, instead of extracting manually the JSON data from the response, you can access the extracted data from `data` property of the response object.

+By moving the JSON extractor to a decorator, now in every place you use `const { data } = decoratedFetch(URL)` you won't have to manually extract the JSON object.

 ## 4. The request timeout decorator

 `fetch()` API by default timeouts the requests at the time specified by the browser.
 In Chrome a network request timeouts at 300 seconds, while in Firefox at 90 seconds.

 Users can wait up to 8 seconds for simple requests to complete.
 That's why you need to set a timeout on the network requests and inform the user after 8 seconds about the network problems.

 What's great about the decorator pattern is that you can decorate your basic implementation with as many decorators as you want!
-So, let's create a timeout decorator for the fetch requests.
+So, let's create a timeout decorator for the fetch requests:

 ```typescript
 const TIMEOUT = 8000; // 8 seconds